 One of the most important aspects of nutrient management is maintaining proper soil pH, a measure of soil acidity.
 A pH of 7.0 is neutral, less than 7.0 is acidic, and greater than 7.0 is alkaline.
-Most New England soils are naturally acidic and need to be limed periodically to keep the pH in the range of 6.5 to 6.8 required for most vegetable crops.
-Scab-susceptible potato varieties are an exception, but some lime may still be needed to maintain the recommended pH of 5.0 to 5.2.
+Most New England soils are naturally acidic and need to be limed periodically to keep the pH in the range of 6.5 to 6.8 for most vegetable crops.
+Scab-susceptible potato varieties are an exception, but some lime may still be needed to maintain the recommended pH of 5.0-5.2.
 When the soil is acidic, the plant availability of nitrogen (N), phosphorus (P), and potassium (K) is reduced and there are usually low amounts of calcium (Ca) and magnesium (Mg) in the soil.
 In contrast, most micronutrients are more soluble and are therefore more available to plants.
 Under very acidic conditions aluminum (Al), iron (Fe), and manganese (Mn) may be so soluble they can reach toxic levels.
 Soil acidity also influences soil microbes, which decompose organic matter and recycle crop nutrients.
 For example, when soil pH is low (below 6.0), bacterial activity is reduced and fungal activity increases.
 Acidic soil conditions also reduce the effectiveness of some pesticides.

 The most effective way to manage soil acidity is to apply agricultural limestone.
 The quantity of lime required is determined by the target pH (based on crops to be grown) and the soil's buffering capacity, measured in a soil test.
 Buffering capacity refers to the soil’s tendency to resist change in pH.
 Soil pH is only a measure of active acidity, the concentration of hydrogen ions (H+) in soil solution.
 When lime is added to a soil, active acidity is neutralized by chemical reactions that remove hydrogen ions from the soil solution.
 However, there are also acidic cations (H+ and Al+) adsorbed on soil colloids (see CEC, previous section) that can be released into the soil solution to replace those neutralized by the lime.
 This is called reserve acidity.
 Clays and soils high in organic matter have the potential for large amounts of reserve acidity.
 These soils are said to be well-buffered.
 To effectively raise the soil pH, both active and reserve acidity must be neutralized.
 Soil test labs determine buffering capacity and lime requirement by measuring or estimating the reserve acidity.